jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-6.md

-+++
+---
-title=  "How the Roman Law kept its Ground in the Demesne of the Lombards" heading=  "Chapter 6 to 8 of The Spirit of the Laws by Montesquieu" date=  2020-03-28 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-4" linkbtext=  "Chapter 4" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-9" linkftext=  "Chapter 9"
+title: "How the Roman Law kept its Ground in the Demesne of the Lombards"
-+++
+heading: "Chapter 6"
+description: "The law of the Lombards was impartial.
+The Romans were under no temptation to quit their own for it."
+image: "/covers/spirit.jpg"
+weight: 8
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 The law of the Lombards was impartial.
 The Romans were under no temptation to quit their own for it.